Trump on coronavirus: 'I wanted to always play it down' | DW | 10.09.2020

 The president told journalist Bob Woodward in February that he had always wanted to play down the extent of the pandemic so as not to create panic.
 Woodward has faced criticism for holding the information for so long.

-According audio excerpts from interviews by journalist Bob Woodward, US President Donald Trump was aware of the severity of the coronavirus in February, but had played it down to minimize the danger.
+According to audio excerpts from several interviews by journalist Bob Woodward, US President Donald Trump was aware of the severity of the coronavirus as early as February but played it down to minimize the danger to the public.

-In February, Trump told the renowned reporter who helped uncover the Watergate scandal that toppled Richard Nixon: "You just breathe the air and that’s how it's passed.
+In February, Trump told the renowned reporter, who helped uncover the Watergate scandal that toppled Richard Nixon in 1974: "You just breathe the air and that's how it's passed.
 And so that's a very tricky one.
 That's a very delicate one.
-It’s also more deadly than even your strenuous flus."
+It's also more deadly than even your strenuous flus."

-"The case count is going to be zero [in the US]… this is just like a flu," Trump subsequently said during the Febraury 26 White House briefing on the virus, one of several similar comments.
+"The case count is going to be zero [in the US]… this is just like a flu," Trump subsequently said during a White House briefing on the virus on February 26, one of several similar comments.

+Read more: Revealed: How the US gun lobby exploits the coronavirus pandemic

+Reacting to the release of the recordings, Trump wrote on Twitter that the "quotes were made up," insisting the US was "doing GREAT!"

-Democratic Presidential nominee Joe Biden said that the book proved that Trump lied to Americans.
+Trump's Democratic challenger, Joe Biden, said Woodward's book proved that Trump had lied to Americans about the pandemic.

 "He knowingly and willingly lied about the threat it posed to the country for months.
 While a deadly disease ripped through our nation, he failed to do his job — on purpose.
 It was a life or death betrayal of the American people," Biden said at a campaign event in Michigan.